 Recently, Sajili traveled from her home in Mumbai, India to the small hilltop town of Guardia Sanframondi in southern Italy.
 There, she spent five days in the studio of master artist Clare, where she learned painting, explored the markets and cobblestone streets of Guardia, and lived her days immersed in creativity and self-expression.
 We sat down to talk with Sajili about her experience and how it aligned with her personal mission to tap into her spirit and intuition.*

-Sajili in Clare's studio in Guardia Sanframondi, Italy
+Sajili in Clare's studio in Guardia Sanframondi, Italy.
+Courtesy of Sajili Shirodkar.

 Why don’t you start off by telling us a little bit about yourself?